The Franklin PhD programme is fully funded for four years, where successful students will be offered:

 It’s important for PhD students to maintain a healthy work-life balance, supporting their mental and physical health.

 The Rosalind Franklin Institute is based in Harwell Campus, which boasts a number of specialist research organisations, some of which have their own PhD students, and local services including a dentist, a gym and sports leagues and teams.
-As well as active LGBTQ+ and Green networks, there is also a ‘Nxt Gen’ programme specifically for early-career researchers, and they hold social events on a frequent basis.
+The Harwell Campus has a variety of interest groups that meet on a regular basis including a ‘Nxt Gen’ programme specifically for early-career researchers.
 We also have subsidised access to the RAL canteen and coffee outlets on campus, who provide a variety of hot and cold food options.
 Find out more about Life at Harwell.

 As PhD students at the Franklin, successful applicants will also be eligible to join and participate in societies at a college from University of Oxford.
 Internally, our institute offers an active social committee and an Early Careers Lead to support students throughout their time with us.
 PhD students will have an annual 25 days’ entitlement to leave, not including bank holidays and extra leave at Christmas.

 We aim to provide an environment for students and staff to flourish personally and professionally and support our students until their next steps – in whatever field that might be.
 Franklin students will have training resources available to them from multiple avenues – from the Franklin community, our scientific collaborators across Harwell Campus, our Y1 partner University of Edinburgh, and our university partners for Years 2-4.
 We believe in a strong research culture, which our staff and students can imbibe and take with them in their future careers.